-There’s a temptation to sell when the markets go down, because you’ve lost money in the short run.
+There’s a temptation to sell when the markets go down because you’ve lost money in the short run.
 That temptation may be particularly strong if lots of other people are selling, and there seems to be a stampede for the exits on a particular stock or fund.

 If you follow their example and sell, there is no chance you’ll ever make back the money you lost by selling.

-Keep this in mind: When you invest in the market, you should establish a long-term horizon, generally of many years.
+Keep this in mind: When you invest in the market, you should establish a long-term horizon, generally for many years.
 If you’re investing for retirement, that time frame could easily be 30 years or more.

-Buying, holding, and investing for the long term
+Buying, holding and investing for the long-term

 By buying and holding onto your position, and even adding to it as stock prices go down, you have the potential for more gains over time.